-Before Clemson football coach Dabo Swinney became the highest-paid NCAA coach in the country, and Kathleen was dubbed the de facto First Lady, the two grew up together in Alabama.
+Before Clemson football coach Dabo Swinney became one of the highest-paid NCAA coaches in the country, and Kathleen was dubbed the de facto First Lady of Clemson, the two grew up together in Alabama.

 Dabo was in second grade and Kathleen — then Kathleen Bassett — in first grade when they met, according to The Post and Courier, and the rest is history.

 Both of them attended Pelham High School, where they first dated.
-Both earned their Master’s degree from the University of Alabama.
+Kathleen received her bachelor’s degree in elementary education from Alabama.
+Both earned their Master’s degree (Dabo got his in business administration) from the University of Alabama.
 Both love football (Dabo even walked on to play wide receiver for the Crimson Tide).
 Both love each other.
 It’s a perfect match all the way around, and it’s led to some incredible memories.